 For how fun the genre-bending uncertainty is, Live Forever thrives when at its poppiest.
 The soaring alt rock of “Bad Aibling” and “Too Far” give us the first taste of Oliva’s talent for writing extremely sticky hooks meant for endless repeats on 90’s radio, felt especially on the former’s two chord headbanger of a bridge.
 The guitar work on “Sailing Stone” will have any Bob Mould fan drooling, while the title track’s laid-back persistence feels perfect for an evening drive.

 The crown jewel of the album, however, has to be the dichotomy of the last two tracks.
-First comes “The Empty Hall,” a star gazing lullaby whose 4 chords will tug on your heart strings.
+First comes “The Empty Hall,” a stargazing lullaby whose four chords will tug on your heart strings.
 The swirling synthesizers resonating in the background of Oliva’s pained vocals would make it such a fulfilling closer, but Oliva had other plans with “Punch in the Gut.”
 The raw emotion gets turned on its side with a woozy, repeating guitar line—as if the song itself is stumbling down a dark strange road after getting its bell rung.
 For how many twists and turns the album takes, it only makes sense for Ex-Pilots to leave us on what feels like a cliffhanger.
 More than likely though, it’s just a fun way to end a record that has no boundaries.

 Disappointing / Average / Good / Great / Phenomenal